zyfy29/go-uv/README.md

-// and if you want to pass a context: command = uv.UvContext(ctx, "run", "echo", "hello world") conmmand = uv.UvxContext(ctx, "--from", "openai-whisper", "whisper", "--help")
+// and if you want to pass a context: command = uv.UvContext(ctx, "run", "echo", "hello world") command = uv.UvxContext(ctx, "--from", "openai-whisper", "whisper", "--help")

 // run commands
 if err := command.Run(); err != nil {